FBI raids Canadian fashion mogul following sex abuse claims

 “Nygard welcomes the federal investigation and expects his name to be cleared,” the spokesman, Ken Frydman, said in an email.
 “He has not been charged, is not in custody and is cooperating with the investigation.”

+It alleges he plied the young women with drugs and alcohol during “pamper parties” and kept a database on a corporate server containing the names of thousands of potential victims.

-The lawsuit claims Nygard's victims would have their passports taken from them when they were flown into the Bahamas, and that the designer “expected a sex act before he was willing to consider releasing any person” from his estate.
+Nygard's victims would have their passports taken from them when they were flown into the Bahamas, the lawsuit alleges, adding the designer “expected a sex act before he was willing to consider releasing any person” from his estate.

 Frydman said authorities also executed a “search and seizure” on Nygard's offices in California.
 He blamed the raids on a “conspiracy” involving Louis Bacon, the billionaire hedge fund manager who owns an estate next door to Nygard's in the Bahamas.